librerandonaut/librerandonaut/README.md

 # Entropy sources
 ## Random.org

 Random.org is a true random number generator which generates random numbers from atmospheric noise.
-This is the fastest way to generate attractors, since access is instantaneous and the daily contingent is sufficient to generate about 100 attractors at a radius of 1000 .
+This is the fastest way to generate attractors, since access is instantaneous and the daily contingent is sufficient to generate about 100 attractors at a radius of 1000 m.

 ## ANU
 See [QRNG at the Australian National University](https://qrng.anu.edu.au/).